AntonioRuggiero5/exercise/docs.md

-This documentation describes how to use the Pavel robotic toothbrush.
+This documentation describes how to use the Pavel automated toothbrush!

 Note that this toothbrush is not safe to use for children, adults, pets, and wildlife.

 Testing this change.

 I added a fourth and final sentence.
-Okay, this is actually the last sentence... it's not for trees either.